sustrik/libdill/structured-concurrency.md

 ## What is concurrency?

 Concurrency means that multiple functions can run independently of each another.
-It can mean that they are running in parallel on multiple CPU cores.
-It can also mean that they are running on a single CPU core and the system is transparently switching between them.

 ## How is concurrency implemented in libdill?